IRhoAias/PockieNinjaFarm-Beta1/README.md

 # 🌾 PockieNinja Farm Macro 🌾

 Welcome to the **PockieNinja Farm Macro** repository!
-This project is an automation tool designed for the new PockieNinja server at [pockieninja.online](https://pockieninja.online).
+This project is an automation tool designed for the new PockieNinja server at [Pockie Ninja](https://pockieninja.online).
 This macro automates farming in dungeons, regular area mobs, Slot Machines.
 It can run indefinitely, providing a seamless farming experience.

 ## 🚀 Features
 - **Dungeon Farming**: Automates Valhalla Dungeon for level 11 and 16.